sgchun/nps/README.md

 The current version is 1.1.
 The followings were changed with this version:
 - Command line interface was simplified for the useability improvement.
-- Tracy-Widom distribution is used to truncate lower-rank projection vectors instead of using a fixed eigenvalue threshold.
+- Tracy-Widom statistic is used to truncate noisy low-rank projections instead of imposing a preset threshold on eigenvalues.
 - GWAS peak selection algorithm was improved to better account for conditionally independent signals.

 ## How to Install
-1. Download and unpack NPS package as below ([version 1.1](https://github.com/sgchun/nps/archive/1.1.tar.gz)) ([Release Note](https://github.com/sgchun/nps/releases/tag/1.1)).
+1. Download and unpack NPS package as below ([version 1.1](https://github.com/sgchun/nps/archive/nps-1.1.tar.gz)) ([Release Note](https://github.com/sgchun/nps/releases/tag/1.1)).
 Some of NPS codes are optimized in C++ and need to be compiled with GNU C++ compiler (GCC-4.4 or later).
 This will create two executable binaries, **stdgt** and **grs**, in the top-level NPS directory. **stdgt** is used to convert allelic dosages to standardized genotypes with the mean of 0 and variance of 1. **grs** calculates genetic risk scores using per-SNP genetic effects computed by NPS.

    ```bash
    tar -zxvf nps-1.1.tar.gz